ccorsi/ccorsi.github.io/progtools/jacoco.md

 developers can use to determine how well their test coverage is performing.
 This tool provides the ability to see which line of code has been tested and which line of code hasn't.
 The developer can then take this information to create new tests that execute the line of code that hasn't been tested.
 This tool can be used within a IDE like eclipse and IntelliJ or build tools like gradle and ant.
-In this note we will be looking how to use this tool within the [Maven](https://maven.apache.org){:target="_blank"} ecosystem.
+In this note we will be looking at how to use this tool within the [Maven](https://maven.apache.org){:target="_blank"} ecosystem.

 ## JaCoCo Maven Plugin

-The JaCoCo team provides a Maven plugin that makes it easier for maven projects to use the advantage of the JaCoCo coverage tool.
+The JaCoCo team provides a Maven plugin that makes it easier for maven projects to take advantage of the JaCoCo coverage tool.
 This plugin provides all of the features that one can use when using the command line tool.
 Let us then start by describing how to integrate JaCoCo within a maven project.